cdl-geneseo/geneseo-dictionary/S/Sped-move.md

 # Sped-move

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sped-move

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 First part of compound, Stupid action, blend from special education; &quot;not doing your homework is a sped-move&quot;; F90, not known to many Geneseo Students then; obs.
 F92, F94.
 Similar definition found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=sped+move]Source: Dictionary of Geneseo English 1996.
 Obsolete in 2006 Dilluvio.